peekaboo990/CCMD-Cervical-Cancer-MRI-Dataset/README.md

-# CCMD-Cervical-Cancer-MRI-Dataset：An Open MRI Dataset for Cervical Cancer with Tumor Segmentation Using nnU-Net
+# CCMD-Cervical-Cancer-MRI-Dataset: An Open MRI Dataset for Cervical Cancer with Tumor Segmentation Using nnU-Net

 ## Dataset Overview